XuchenSun/Concurrent-Computing/README.md

-# Parallel-Processing
+# Concurrent-Computing
+Hello Everyone!
+    My name is Xuchen and these are my some programs about concurrent computing.

+    Some descriptions about the programs are given in followed.

+    I hope these programs will help you.

+    Best wishes!

-Some Program about parallel
+Some Program about concurrent-computing
 Xuchen Sun 2020-08-29
 Input:the matrxX size, the valude of  matrix X and b Output : The convergence value of X